AlphaBravoCompany/ab-training-labs/container-bootcamp/section-10-labs/README.md

 `kubectl run netshoot -it --rm --namespace=training-lab --image nicolaka/netshoot -- /bin/bash` {{ execute }}

+When you see `bash-5.1#`, you have been dropped into the shell of the Netshoot pod.
 Now that we are in the pod, lets query the `whoami-clusterip-service` to see how it divides traffic to our pods.
 The below command simply calls curl 10 times and displays the hostname of the pod it hits each time.

 `for ((i=1;i<=10;i++)); do curl -0 -v whoami-clusterip-service 2>&1; done | grep Hostname` {{ execute }}

+Run the above command a few times.
 We should see approx a 50/50 split between our 2 running pods.

 Let's scale our deployment to 10 pods and try this again.

-In the right side terminal, on the lab server shell, run:
+Open a new terminal on the right side, and on the lab server shell, run:

 `kubectl scale --replicas=10 -f whoami-deployment.yml` {{ execute }}